chadek/tec_test/README.md

 ## Usage

-Prepare context (to do only once):
+Prepare context (to be done only once):

 	npm install
 	npm run build